-For other details such as policies w.r.t computation of NAV, rounding off, , procedure in case of delay in disclosure of NAV etc. please refer to SAI.
+For other details such as policies w.r.t computation of NAV, rounding off, investment in foreign securities and ETF, procedure in case of delay in disclosure of NAV etc. please refer to SAI.

 B. NEW FUND OFFER (NFO) EXPENSES